Spikeyfun/Crystara_Indexer/PROJECT_CONTEXT.md

     *   **Source Database (Local):** Utilizes **SQLite** to rapidly store raw swap data (`DexlynSwap`, `SpikeyAmmSwap`) and metadata (`Token`, `Pair`).
 This acts as a "hot" buffer.
     *   **Destination Database (Cloud):** Utilizes **Supabase (PostgreSQL)** to store the processed, consumption-ready data (`OhlcData`, along with a synchronized copy of `Token` and `Pair` tables).
     *   **Processing Logic:** A `TaskProcessor` cron job runs every minute, executing two tasks sequentially:
-        1.  **DB Sync (`executeSyncDb`):** Copies any new `Token` or `Pair` records from the local SQLite DB to the Supabase DB, ensuring IDs are consistent.
+        1.  **DB Sync (`executeSyncDb`):** Synchronizes `Token` and `Pair` records from SQLite to Supabase.
+This process uses an **`upsert`** strategy based on **natural unique keys**, not auto-incrementing IDs.
+For `Token`, the key is its `address`.
+For `Pair`, the key is the combination of its two token addresses.
+This ensures data integrity without depending on matching IDs between databases.
         2.  **OHLC Aggregation (`executeOhlcAggregation`):** Reads the latest swaps from SQLite, calculates the 1-minute OHLC data, and saves the result to the `OhlcData` table in Supabase.

 *   **Repository 2: `telegram-price-bot` (TO BE CREATED)**
     *   **Technology Stack:** To be built with **Node.js, TypeScript, and the Telegraf.js library**.
-We chose to stick with the TS/JS ecosystem to reuse the Prisma client and database expertise.
-    *   **Database Connection:** The bot will connect **exclusively to the Supabase database**.
-It will only require **read-only** permissions for the `OhlcData`, `Pair`, and `Token` tables.
+    *   **Database Connection:** The bot will connect **exclusively to the Supabase database** for read-only access.
 It will have no knowledge of the SQLite database.
-    *   **Boilerplate/Template:** After evaluating several options, we have decided to use the **`ptkdev-boilerplate/node-telegram-bot-boilerplate`** as a starting point.
-Despite its age, we chose it for its comprehensive structure.

 ---

-**Current Status:**
+### Guide for the Data Consumer (Telegram Bot)

+This section is critical for the development of the `telegram-price-bot`.
+The bot must adhere to the following logic to query data correctly from the Supabase DB.

+**Core Principle: Never Assume an ID.**
+The auto-incrementing `id` for a `Token` or `Pair` in Supabase is an internal implementation detail and is **not** guaranteed to be stable or match any other system.
+All queries must start by finding records using their natural, business-logic keys.

+**Required Query Flow for `/price <TOKEN_A>/<TOKEN_B>` command:**

+1.  **Find Token IDs from Symbols:**
+    *   Given user input like "SUPRA/USDC", first query the `Token` table in Supabase to find the records where `symbol` is 'SUPRA' and 'USDC'.
+    *   This will give you the internal Supabase IDs for each token (e.g., `supraTokenId` and `usdcTokenId`).

+2.  **Find Pair ID from Token IDs:**
+    *   With the two token IDs from the previous step, query the `Pair` table.
+    *   Use Prisma's compound unique key query to find the pair where `token0Id` and `token1Id` match the IDs you found.
+Note that you may need to test both orders (e.g., `(token0Id: supraTokenId, token1Id: usdcTokenId)` and `(token0Id: usdcTokenId, token1Id: supraTokenId)`) unless you enforce a consistent sort order in the bot.
+    *   This query will give you the internal Supabase `id` for the correct pair.

+3.  **Fetch OHLC Data:**
+    *   Finally, with the `pairId` from step 2, you can query the `OhlcData` table to get all the price data for that pair, filtering by `pairId`.

+By following this three-step process, the bot remains decoupled from the internal database IDs and will continue to function correctly even if the database is cleared, re-seeded, or migrated.

+---

+**Current Status & Next Steps:**
-*   The work on the indexer repository (`amm_indexer_prices`) is considered **logically complete**.
-The indexing, synchronization, and aggregation pipelines are all in place.
+*   The work on the indexer repository (`amm_indexer_prices`) is logically complete and the data synchronization mechanism is now robust.
-*   The immediate next step is for me (the user) to clone the chosen boilerplate to create the `telegram-price-bot` repository.
+*   The next step is to create the `telegram-price-bot` repository and begin its implementation, following the data querying guide above.

-**Task for the Next Assistant:**
-Your primary task is to help me set up the new `telegram-price-bot` project.
-I will have cloned the repository, and my first question will be about how to integrate Prisma and connect it to our Supabase database to start building the `/price` command.
-Please read this file to get up to speed.